monzo/progression-framework/frameworks/operations/ops-individual-contributor.md

       - level: 1
         criteria:
           - "Clearly articulates what they’re working on and why."
-          - "Gives clear concise updates in team meeting and stand ups on material which is relevant for the team"
+          - "Gives clear concise updates in team meeting and stand ups on material which is relevant for the team."
       - level: 2
         criteria:
           - "Proactively communicates with stakeholders and tailors communication to audience.
 Keeps stakeholders like COps, legal, marketing, finance updated on progress and ensures they have what they need."
-          - "Gives clear concise updates in cross-team meetings on material which is relevant for the teams"
+          - "Gives clear concise updates in cross-team meetings on material which is relevant for the teams."
-          - "Effectively structures speaking and writing to make sure the right information is given to the right people in a simple way"
+          - "Effectively structures speaking and writing to make sure the right information is given to the right people in a simple way."
           - "Understands the objectives of and participates actively in team ceremonies.
 Prepared and organised to make the most of squad time."
           - "Thinks and acts in the interests of the team over themselves.
-Unblocks others where they can and proactivley offers feedback on work"
+Unblocks others where they can and proactivley offers feedback on work."
       - level: 3
         criteria:
           - "Point person for their area of expertise; does whatever is needed to unblock or support the squad and their delivery.
 Escalates and delegates appropriately."